Auguste Chouteau: Family and death

-For more information on the Chouteau family and places named for the Chouteau family, see Chouteau.

-Auguste Chouteau kept his residence in St. Louis area, although he had numerous lengthy trading journeys up the Missouri to his outer posts and to trade with Native Americans, mostly Osage.
+Auguste Chouteau kept his residence in the St. Louis area, although he had numerous lengthy trading journeys up the Missouri to his outer posts and to trade with Native Americans, mostly Osage.
 In the 1760s and early 1770s, Chouteau likely fathered two enslaved Native American children, whose mothers were owned by his mother.
 The enslaved Native American mothers, Therese and Manon, gave birth to sons Jean-Baptiste and Alexis.
 In the 1760s and 1770s, he took at least one wife among the Osage, a standard practice among furtraders.
-In the 1780s, Chouteau also had some type of long-term affair with enslaved Native American woman, Marie.
-Marie was the enslaved women of Lieutenant Governor Francisco Cruzat.
-The relationship between Marie and Chouteau bore two children, a son Auguste and a daughter Victoire.
-Chouteau's children by Native American women were likely emancipated and worked in their father's extended fur-trade enterprise.
-Chouteau married Marie Therese, the daughter of Jean-Gabriel Cerré, on September 21, 1786, at the Basilica of St. Louis, King of France (then a vertical-log church, not the current church on the site).
-The marriage united members of the two leading St. Louis families; it also appears to have been a happy one.
+In the 1780s, Chouteau also had some type of long-term affair with Native American Marie, while she was enslaved by Lieutenant Governor Francisco Cruzat.
+They bore two children, son Auguste and daughter Victoire.
+Chouteau's children by Native American women were likely emancipated and worked in his extended fur trade enterprise.
+Chouteau married Marie Thérèse, the daughter of Jean-Gabriel Cerré, on September 21, 1786, at the Basilica of St. Louis, King of France (then a vertical-log church, not the current church on the site).
+The apparently happy marriage united members of the two leading St. Louis families.
 They were renowned for their hospitality, which helped strengthen his political position in the city and region.